NeTEx-CEN/NeTEx/README.md

 ## Core, Part 1 (Network),  Part 2 (Timetables), Part3 (Fares) Schemas

 Version 1.10 - Base version plus minor fixes comprising
   * Norway contributions,
   * The approved 1.1 CRs 1-50
   * Rollup of fixes  and additional documentation on other fixes.
   * Corrections to  integration of NK  1.09.
-   * 1.105 CRS from Meeting Feb 2019 : Incudes EURA, UK and Norway inout.
+  * 51-55 CRSs from Meeting Feb 2019.
+Also CRs from NL, EURA, UK,  Norway and SBB input.

+   The Part 1, Part 2, & Part 3 Schemas include minor  corrections and enhancements since the issue of the Version 1.0 documents.
+The revised Version 1.1 documents include the changes.

 ### Note on the schema
 The schema is broken down systematically into small modular files; generally for each functional package in the design model  (See UML Model) there are two xml schema files
-   * netex_xxxx_suppport.xsd   - containing data type  and ref definitions
+  - netex_xxxx_suppport.xsd - containing data type  and ref structure definitions.
-   * netex_xxxx_version.xsd    - containing the element definitions
+  - netex_xxxx_version.xsd - containing the element definitions.

-See the NeTEx UML Physical and Conceptual models for an UML view
+See the NeTEx UML Physical and Conceptual models for an UML view of the packages.
+(This is available in electronic format).

-The Part 1, Part 2. & Part 3 Schemas include minor  corrections and enhancements since the issue of the Version 1.0 documents.
-The Version 1.1 documents cover the changes.
+The individual  XML files  are arranged hierarchically in folders, in a similar arrangement to that of the UML model and documentation.
+Thus there is a main folder for each part, and subfolders for each NeTEx functional area.

 ----
 ## Getting Started
 There are two main root schemas: